praatibhsurana/praatibhsurana/README.md

 - 🔭 I’m currently working on projects in Natural Language Processing
 - 🌱 I’m currently learning about Decentralized Finance and Decentralized Autonomous Organizations (DAOs)
 - 🤔 I’m looking for help with Research in Web3 & Social tokenomics
-- 📫 How to reach me : Mail me at praatibhsurana@gmail.com or tweet me @pratIsACat
+- 📫 How to reach me : Mail me at praatibhsurana@gmail.com or tweet me @pratDoesTech
 - ⚡ Fun fact : I own a podcast called "Just Baatein".
 You've made it this far, might as well check my podcast out and perhaps give me a follow!
 Click here :  https://linktr.ee/justbaatein 😄
 - I also write articles on ML, DL, MLOps and the Crypto space at https://praatibhsurana.medium.com/
 - 😄 Pronouns : He/Him